tigera-cs/Calico-Enterprise-Networking-Training-FR/5. Calico Enterprise Egress Gateway/README.md

     - bgp-large-community
     - 64512:120
 EOF

 ```

-### 8.3.2.
-Check Calico Nodes connect to the bastion host

-Our bastion host is simulating our ToR switch, and it should have BGP sessions established to all nodes:
+12. Bastion host is simulating our upstream router and we should have BGP sessions established to all the cluster nodes using the above configurations.
+Run the following command on the bastion node to validate the bgp sessions from the bastion node to the cluster nodes.

 ```
 sudo birdc show protocols